Open Access Policy

 Copyright and Licensing

 For all articles published in European Review for Medical and Pharmacological Sciences, the copyright is retained by the Publisher.
-For more information visit Authors’ guidelines.
 European Review for Medical and Pharmacological Sciences applies the Creative Commons Attribution (CC BY-NC-ND 4.0) license to articles.
-If you submit your paper for publication to our journal, you agree to have the (CC BY-NC-ND 4.0) license applied to your work as follows:
+If you submit your paper for publication to our journal, you agree to have this license applied to your work as follows:

 1. BY) Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
 You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.